pixel-cookers/pxYoutubeHelperPlugin/README.md

 			);
 		}

-There is two ways to embed a Youtube video :
+There are two ways to embed a Youtube video :

 1. The new one : iframe API</li>